 I’ve never been one to regularly splurge on salon visits.
-I recently got my hair redone, but let me tell you… it was months overdue!
+I get my hair done, yes.
+But I often find myself getting it done months overdue!

 My nails are a whole different story.
 I think it’s been a couple of years since I had them pampered in a nail salon.
 But that doesn’t mean I don’t like them all pretty and polished.
 I just choose to do them at home instead!

 It doesn’t take me a whole lot of time to give myself a home manicure, and it sure saves a lot of money as well.

 I have a few favorite nail items and tricks to make them look top-notch—even without the help of a professional!

 Since a lot of people are still doing their nails at home, I thought I’d put together my secret to a perfect home manicure so you can give yourself a little pampering this week.
 Here you go!

 Helpful Tricks For Your Home Manicure

 Extend your manicure with these helpful tips I use at home!